Kristina-Burinchik/homeworks/README.md

 Automated Testing in JS IT Academy

-Add a new creat file
+Create in file 3 main